nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 </Tabs>

 Deployment inside a virtual network is slightly different from deploying inside a public network.
-As the name suggests, since its a virtual private network, you need to be inside the network to able to deploy and access nebari.
+As the name suggests, since it's a virtual private network, you need to be inside the network to able to deploy and access Nebari.
 One way to achieve this is by creating a Virtual Machine (VM) inside the virtual network.
 Select the virtual network and subnet name under the networking settings of your cloud provider while creating the VM and then follow the usual deployment instructions as you would deploy from your local machine.